 The New with the Old

-Our school is equipped with a computer lab of 32 computers, mobile technology carts on each floor with iPads and ChromeBooks and Promethean smart boards in grades 1-8.
+Our school is equipped with a computer lab of 32 computers, mobile technology carts on each floor with iPads and ChromeBooks and smart TVs in grades PreK-8.
 The building is also outfitted with wireless internet which enables our students and teachers to utilize internet and state-of-the-art technology throughout the school.

 In addition to all of our up-to-date technology, we employ classic resources from dry erase boards to books.
 This exposes our students that God’s gifts of knowledge and wisdom can be found in dustiest dictionary to the sharpest webpage.
 God is in the time-honored traditions of the past and the greatest discovieries of our day.
 We seek to use the technology we have, new and old, to reveal God’s presence in all things